top of page

 pearl allen andree

-Iralene Pearl Allen, known to many as “Grandma Pearl,” has spent a lifetime collecting and sharing stories.
-Born in 1927, she has lived through nearly a century of change, adventure, and resilience.
-From her early years on an Arizona farm to raising a family, managing real estate, and performing as a professional storyteller, Pearl’s life has been defined by a love of history, family, and storytelling.
+Born Iralene Pearl Allen on the 'first day of spring,' March 21, 1927, and later known to many as 'Grandma Pearl,' she has spent a lifetime collecting and sharing stories.
+She has lived through nearly a century of change, resilience, and adventure.
+From her early years on an Oklahoma farm to raising a family, managing real estate, and performing as a professional storyteller, Pearl's life has been defined by a strong faith in God, love of family, and storytelling.

 In 1986, she earned a B.A. in Drama and Theater from Arizona State University.
-For decades, she entertained audiences with her storytelling, drawing from her family’s rich past.
-Her passion for preserving history led her to interview her older siblings and document their experiences, culminating in her book.
+For decades, she entertained audiences with her storytelling, drawing from her family of origin's rich past.
+Her passion for preserving its history led her to interview her older siblings and document their experiences, culminating in her book.

 71S3dmtmnPL._SL1491_.jpg